-First, we have begun to actively promote the AA-T to students, especially those who express informal interest (e.g. attendance at the philosophy club) as well as students who have enrolled in a second or third philosophy class.
-Second, the department has instructional stability and excellence.
+First, we held an informational meet and greet in Fall 2020 for students who are bot decalred and not yet declared but interested in the AA-T. This, we believe, will further drive enrollment and completion in the AA-T. Second, we have begun to actively promote the AA-T to students, especially those who express informal interest (e.g. attendance at the philosophy club) as well as students who have enrolled in a second or third philosophy class.
+Third, the department has instructional stability and excellence.
 We have a skilled pool of long-term, part-time instructors as well as full time professors who prioritize excellence in instruction, a commitment that is evidenced by the high quality of student evaluations, the nomination of one professor for the DFA, and a personalized approach to helping students through the course planning and selection process as well as providing letters of recommendation and advising on application for transfer.

-The Chancellor's Office Vision for Success stresses the importance of reducing equity gaps through faster improvements of underrepresented aroups.
+The Chancellor's Office Vision for Success stresses the importance of reducing equity gaps through faster improvements of underrepresented groups.